 By late summer most retailers are already underway with their Black Friday plans.
-This year will be no exception..
+This year is no exception…

-It’s likely that the focus will still remain online rather than in the shops.
+It’s likely that the focus will still remain online rather than in the shops as more of the UK population has ordered online since the pandemic.
 Online allows retailers to showcase products earlier in the day and out of hours, and for trigger happy consumers to browse hundreds of potential purchases right from their own home prompting immediate bargain hunting even before breakfast.

 It’s the perfect relationship.
 Black Friday started offline, but was really made for online.

 Back to this early planning thought though… While we look at the calendar and think about just how many times and how many different ways we can contact our customers over that weekend, we can in fact forget about what we normally put in front of our customers and prospects.